jolicode/castor/doc/docs/going-further/interacting-with-castor/root-file-and-shebang.md

 chmod +x my-script
 ```

-Now you can run your script directly from the command line:
+Now, you can run your script directly from the command line:

 ```bash
 ./my-script my-task